Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 Can I upgrade from Home to Pro later without losing data?

 Yes, the upgrade process preserves all your files, applications, and settings.
-The upgrade from Windows 11 Home to Pro is approximately $99 and allows users to unlock additional features without data loss.
+The upgrade from Windows 11 Home to Pro costs $99 and allows users to unlock additional features without data loss.

 Do both versions offer the same gaming performance?